Timothy Hackworth: Later productions

-In addition to his duties on the Stockton and Darlington, Hackworth set up his own business in which his son, John Wesley Hackworth, fully participated.
-This business produced a variety of machinery.

-Notably, he built at Shildon in 1836, the first locomotive to run in Russia for the Tsarskoye Selo Railway, of which his son was responsible for the safe delivery and preliminary trials.
-Also in 1838, the Samson was built for the Albion Mines Railway in Nova Scotia, and was one of the first engines to run in Canada.
+In addition to working on the Stockton and Darlington, Hackworth set up his own business in which his son, John Wesley Hackworth, fully participated.
+This business produced a variety of machinery; notably, he built the first locomotive to run in Russia for the Tsarskoye Selo Railway at Shildon in 1836, of which his son was responsible for the safe delivery and preliminary trials.
+In 1838, the Samson was built for the Albion Mines Railway in Nova Scotia and was one of the first engines to run in Canada.

-One of his 1833 apprentices, Daniel Adamson, later further developed his boiler designs and become a successful manufacturer (and influential in the inception of the Manchester Ship Canal).
+One of his 1833 apprentices, Daniel Adamson, would further developed his boiler designs and become a successful manufacturer, influencing the inception of the Manchester Ship Canal.